 If all of these organs are functioning properly and are given adequate supplies, we create Blood.
 If any of these organs are weak or lacking in their required substances, deficiency will arise.

 Great, we’ve made Blood!
 Now it needs to be managed.

-The Heart – Physically pumps the Blood and enlivens it with Qi, and uses it to house the mind (Shen), keeping us warm physically and emotionally, and we are calm and clear.
+The Heart – The Heart is the ruler of the Blood.
+It physically pumps the Blood and enlivens it with Qi, and uses it to house the mind (Shen), keeping us warm physically and emotionally, and we are calm and clear.

 The Lungs – Move the Blood through their descending and dispersing function.
 Each breath you take helps to regulate your Heart’s beating and to move Qi, Blood and Fluids to organs and the extremities.
 Need better circulation?
 Practice breathing exercise like Qigong, Yoga or T’ai Chi and move your body.